5 Ways that Alternative Lenders Use Your Business Bank Statements to Come After You.

 The team at Beacon Client Solutions regularly works with clients who have been taken advantage of by MCA companies.
 Specifically, those business owners who have been burned.

 Dr. Thomas Tramaglini is the Managing Director and Negotiations Manager for Beacon Client Solutions, a company that supports small businesses on a host of fronts, especially MCA debt.
 Thomas has been a small business owner for many years, as well as held leadership positions in several organizations and companies.
-Thomas holds a B.A. in History, as well as Masters and Doctorates in Organizational Leadership from Rutgers, The State University of New Jersey.
+Thomas holds a B.A. in History, as well as Masters and Doctorate in Organizational Leadership from Rutgers, The State University of New Jersey.

 Disclaimer: Beacon Client Solutions is not an accountancy, or a law firm.
 We are business consultants.
 While Beacon works with outstanding attorneys and accountants, we cannot and do not provide legal or tax advice.
 All of our work is connected to those who are legally certified to give such advice.
 Beacon does have a longstanding body of work in MCA resolution and understands what small business owners deal with, specific to MCA.
 Beacon Client Solutions serves clients in all 50 states, Puerto Rico, Mexico, and Canada.